Chances are, you’re well acquainted with feeling anxious.

 These feelings can all describe the anxiousness you feel when facing something new or difficult.
 If you feel anxious, know that that nervous, uneasy, wound-up feeling can strike anyone, for any number of reasons.

 For most of us, anxiousness is a passing feeling — a situational thing.
 Maybe you feel it around your in-laws.
 It might arise a few hours or days before you take the stage or head to a job interview.
 But once the experience is over, it usually goes away.
 But what if it doesn’t?
 What if you feel anxious often?
-Does this mean you actually have an anxiety disorder?
+Does this mean you actually have a diagnosable disorder?

 Why Do I Feel Anxious So Frequently?